 Chicken tender pieces cooked in a lush sweet and sour sauce form the tasty basis of these fabulous wraps.
-Making the dish is as simple as stirring together a few ingredient and pouring them over the chicken in a baking dish, prior to baking them in an oven.
-At the end of that time you have fork tender pieces of chicken, sticky and richly flavoured.
-Perfectly done and ready to tuck into a whole wheat wrap along with some lettuce and your favourite blend of ready rice.
+Making the dish is as simple as stirring together a few ingredients and pouring them over the chicken in a baking dish prior to baking them in an oven.
+At the end of that time, you have fork-tender pieces of chicken, sticky and richly flavored.
+Perfectly done and ready to tuck into a whole wheat wrap along with some lettuce and your favorite blend of ready rice.
 Today I used coconut rice because that is all I could get, but normally I use an oriental blend.
 Easy peasy!

 This recipe uses remarkably simple ingredients.
-Some are fresh and the others most people will have in their store cupboards.
+Some are fresh, and others most people will have in their store cupboards.

 |1 pound chicken tenders, trimmed|